 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 At 60Hz, the ASUS VG258QM's response time is significantly worse than at its max refresh rate.
 It has a strange issue where it can't hit the target brightness within one refresh cycle, so the pixels stabilize too early, and then finally hit the target after two refreshes.
 It's especially apparent in the 0-40, 0-60, 0-80, and 0-100 transitions.
 For instance, you can see this happening here in the 0-60 transition, where it doesn't hit the target threshold within one refresh (about 16ms).
 Practically speaking, this results in noticeable smearing and duplications, as you can see behind our logo in the photo above.
+If you want a similar monitor with better response times at 60Hz, check out the ASUS TUF Gaming VG249Q1A.

 The ASUS VG258QM has an optional Black Frame Insertion (BFI) feature, also known as backlight strobing, which can help reduce motion blur.
 On ASUS monitors, the BFI feature is called Extreme Low Motion Blur (ELMB), and it has five different 'Clarity' levels, which adjust the duration of the backlight strobing.
 Higher clarity levels hold black frames for longer, resulting in a darker image overall, meaning there's a trade-off between clarity and brightness.
 This monitor also lets you choose the 'Clarity Position', which changes whether the top, middle, or bottom part of the screen has more clarity by shifting the timing of the flicker pattern.
 Our photo and graph above are from 'Clarity' level 5, but you should adjust the BFI settings to whatever looks best to you.
 Note that our BFI score is based on the minimum and maximum frequency at which it operates, not the BFI's performance.